deividcingolani/backendMovies/README.md

 Steps for start Backend application

 1)Build and start django and PostgreSQL

     docker-compose up --build -d

+In case where you have an issue for running the next steps, you need verify the correct name of the container where is running django.
+And for this you can see the name of your container where you have running django, with the next steps.

+A) List containers

+        docker ps

+ And with this, you need see for the image backend_web which is the name for your local env.
+In my case (backend_web_1).  if you have other name, you need replace this where we will be using in the next steps.

 2)For make Migrations of models